 At the end of the awareness initiative, the organisers would hold a "Trafficking In Person (TIP) Conclave" on May 12-13, 2017 in Patna, he said and added that US Consulate General would also participate in the conclave.

+The General Manager of 'Contact Base' Sayanti Raychaudhuri said "we are creating awareness on two topics.
 These are how people especially girls are being trapped through social media and to make aware the victims of trafficking about the protection available to them under various social welfare schemes of the state governments."

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)